FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 #### 2.3. setDeployAuthTypeProposal

 Set the ACL policy for deployment.
-Only white _ list and black _ list policies are supported.
+Only white _ list and black _ list policies are supported

 ```shell
 [group0]: /apps> setDeployAuthTypeProposal white_list